 If a transaction is not eligible for reporting under any regime, then the information submitted to the eRR Process is returned to the process user to be stored in the system of record.
 The eRR Process ends for such a submission.

-Filter Criteria for EMIR Eligibility
+Filter Criteria for EMIR and UKMIR Eligibility

-The base criteria for EMIR reporting are:
+The base criteria for EMIR and UKMIR reporting are:

 Eligibility filtering applies only to commodity trades but not to other asset classes including interest rates and foreign exchange contracts.